Toyota RAV4 Tire Guide By Cole Mitchell March 27, 2026 9 min read

 Signs of Damage Action Required

-Cuts or Punctures Replace or repair the tire
+Cuts or Punctures Have the tire repaired or replaced

 Bulges or Deformations Replace the tire